wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

    At the top of the <a target="_blank" href="https://www.wikiwand.com/en/List_of_largest_employers">list of the largest employers in the world</a> is U.S. Department of Defense at 3.2 million people, followed by China's military, then Walmart at 2.2 million (1.3 million in the United States), about the same as Amazon.

    Sheer <strong>scale</strong> means enterprise workers get value from <strong>batch</strong> (bulk) export, import, and processing.

-   To keep support costs down, <strong>self-service</strong> apps are a big deal.

-   Manual fixes are not practical with large amounts of data.
-   Testing is crucial to keep rework low.
-   And specific, <strong>actionable alerts</strong> are important for troubleshooters.
+   Large amounts of data makes manual fixes not practical.

    Enterprise-level software needs to appropriately <strong>isolate data</strong> and customize workflows used by each individual worker AND be sophisticated enough to <strong>logically summarize</strong> trends for executives.
 Many managers are overwhelmed by dashboards requiring expert manual navigation.

    Due to the large number of options, every field on enterprise forms are likely need a search box.
 It's not enough for vendors to simply provide a "Next" button for users to hunt for a value within a long list.

+   To keep support costs down, <strong>self-service</strong> apps are a big deal.

+   Extensive testing is crucial to keep rework from being unsustainable.

+   Specific, <strong>actionable alerts</strong> are important for troubleshooting.

    The more managers in an organization, the more complexity and variations will be requested.
    That means an explosion of divergent components, databases, and technologies which drive them.

 ## 2. Hierarchy of groups

    Enterprises manage large amounts of data and people by grouping them in various ways, as in an organization chart.